aappleton8/OpPermissions/README.md

 This plugin maintains a list of 'permanent ops' and prevents people on this list from being deopped until someone with the correct permissions removes them from the list.
 It can also be configured so that players need to have a permission before they can op another player.

+This plugin and its source code are released under the MIT license.

 Commands:
 The general command syntaxes are:
  - */opset <add|remove|list|version|help [all]|check|config <action> [field]> [playername|data]*.